quinor/Fair-Functional-Language/README.md

-You can build using Stack or by "make all".
+You can build using Stack or by `make all`.
 Caution: the latter will download stack and use it to set up the program and then copy binary to local directory.

 Basic instruction of running the language interpreter: